turangojayev/CarND-Advanced-Lane-Lines/writeup.md

 ![image6]

 As we can see, it might be very difficult to come up with thresholds that would work for all the images.
-Thus, I decided to gather data and make pixel wise classification to spot the lane lines.
+Rather than applying manually picked thresholds, I decided to let convolutional layers apply different gradient operators.
+Thus, I gathered data and made pixel wise classification to spot the lane lines.
 For creating input, I stored the frames from [project_video.mp4](https://github.com/turangojayev/CarND-Advanced-Lane-Lines/blob/master/project_video.mp4) and as target, I stored the images with binary thresholding strategy applied to the input.
 I selected this particular video, because it was rather easy compared to the others and the defined thresholds worked relatively well on it.
 Only few images were manually edited to remove outliers.
 The created dataset is located at [line_detection_data](https://github.com/turangojayev/CarND-Advanced-Lane-Lines/tree/master/line_detection_data) and there are 1260 instances.